 Under the Vernita Bar Settlement Agreement, redd counts were limited to areas on Vernita Bar that could be surveyed from the ground.
 The HRFCCPA expanded the survey area for establishing the Initiation of Spawning and could include aerial surveys of the mainstem river adjacent to Vernita Bar.
-The Hanford Reach Working Group (HRWG) adopted SOA_2007_HR04, "Protocol for the setting the Initiation of Spawning" on August 17, 2007 (Appendix B).
+The Hanford Reach Working Group (HRWG) adopted SOA\2007\HR04, "Protocol for the setting the Initiation of Spawning" on August 17, 2007 (Appendix B).
 This Agreement stipulates that aerial or ground survey(s) may be utilized to set the Initiation of Spawning.
 If the presence of 5 or more redds is observed in an individual survey within Exhibit A by either ground surveys or aerial surveys, the Initiation of Spawning shall be established as the Wednesday immediately prior to that survey.
 The HRWG agreed that Exhibit A shall be understood to include those shoreline spawning areas both upstream and downstream of Vernita Bar, including both Vernita Bar and Columbia River shorelines, within the geographic area shown approximately in Exhibit A of the HRFCPPA.

 In accordance with the HRFCPPA, the first spawning ground survey for redds on Vernita Bar was to be conducted the Sunday prior to October 15th.
-A modification was proposed to (SOA 2010 HR01; Appendix B) and approved by the HRWG, which moved the start date to the first Sunday after October 15.
-In 2013, redd surveys on Vernita Bar were conducted on October 20th, October 27th, and November 24th (Table 4).
-Two redds were observed on the first survey (October 20th).
-One week later, on October 27th, a total of 81 redds were observed.
-In accordance with the HRFCPP, the Initiation of Spawning date was set as October 23rd for the 36 - 50 kcfs elevation zone and the zone above 50 kcfs.
-On November 24th the third and final survey was conducted to determine the 2013-2014 Hanford Reach Critical Flow Elevation.
-The Monitoring Team consisted of Paul Hoffarth (WDFW) and Chris Carlson (GCPUD).
-Observing the redd count were Scott Bettin (BPA), Julie Doumbia (BPA) and Tim Dykstra (ACOE).
-Flows from Priest Rapids Dam at Vernita Bar were approximately 51 kcfs.
-Based on the 2013 surveys and redd counts and criteria in the HRFCPPA, the 2013-2014 Critical Flow Elevation was set at the 65 kcfs elevation.
-During the November 24th survey, the Monitoring Team agreed that the fish spawning season had ended and that November 24th be identified as the End of Spawning date.
+A modification was proposed to (SOA\2010\HR01; Appendix B) and approved by the HRWG, which moved the start date to the first Sunday after October 15.
+In 2014, redd surveys on Vernita Bar were conducted on October 19th, October 26th, November 2nd, and November 23rd (Table 4).
+No redds were observed on the first survey (October 19th).
+One week later, on October 26th, a total of 13 redds were observed, but only 2 redds were counted above the 50 kcfs elevation.
+In accordance with the HRFCPP, the Initiation of Spawning date was set as October $22^{rd}$ for the 36 - 50 kcfs elevation zone.
+On November 2nd a third survey was conducted.
+A total of 119 redds were observed above the 36 - 50 kcfs elevation zone, setting the Initiation of Spawning date for the above 50 kcfs elevation zone to October 29th.
+The fourth and final survey was conducted on November 23rd.
+A total of 52 redds at or above the 65 kcfs elevation zone, setting the Critical Elevation for the 2014 - 2015season at 70 kcfs.
+The Monitoring Team consisted of Paul Hoffarth (WDFW), Peter Graf, and Mark Woodward (GCPUD).
+During the November 23rd survey, flows from Priest Rapids Dam at Vernita Bar were approximately 51 kcfs.
+During the November 23th survey, the Monitoring Team agreed that the fish spawning season had ended and that November 23rd be identified as the End of Spawning date.
 Therefore, a follow-up supplemental ground redd count was not required.

-Summa y of four co sumes in onin a si ouna sui v cys, 2 010

 Date Redd Count by Flow Level (kcfs)

 Dale 36-50 50 - 55 55 - 60 60 - 65 65 - 70 Above 70 Total

-20-Oct 2 0 0 0 0 0 2
+19-Oct 0 0 0 0 0 0 0

-27-Oct 67 9 5 0 0 0 81
+26-Oct 11 2 0 0 0 0 13

-24-Nov 150 97 109 11 5 372

-Peak 67 150 97 109 11 5 439
+2-Nov 68 37 12 1 1 119

+23-Nov 156 175 142 32 20 525

+Peak 11 156 175 142 32 20 525

-Table 4Summary of redd counts from ground surveys, 2013
+Table 4Summary of redd counts from ground surveys, 2014

 Final ground redd counts are generally conducted to confirm the Critical Elevation, so they are frequently not conducted in the 36-50 kcfs zone.
-A total of 372 redds were counted above 50 kcfs elevation on Vernita Bar during the final ground survey, which was well above the mean observed under the VBSA and HRFCPPA (i.e., 180; Figure 4), yet only the 4th highest on record despite 2013 having the highest recorded adult escapement since the VBSA and HRFCPPA.
+A total of 525 redds were counted above 50 kcfs elevation on Vernita Bar during the final ground survey, which was well above the mean observed under the VBSA and HRFCPPA (i.e., 180; Figure 4), and the highest on record since 1988.